So, You Think You Love Horses? Some Reflections on the Nature of Horses and Man

 Eohippus

 The earliest horse-like creature dates from 45-55 million years ago and was Hyracotherium.
-This animal was related to ancestors of tapirs and rhinoceros and has recently been reclassified as a member of the Palaeotheriidae family and thus not a true horse.
+This animal was related to ancestors of tapirs and rhinoceros and has recently been reclassified as a member of the Palaeotheriidae family and thus not a true horse yet.
 Hyracotherium was not interested in grass; it was a small browsing herbivore, much like modern deer.
 That Hyracotherium was a browser and not a grazer is no surprise because grasslands were not yet that prevalent in the world.

 Fossil Skull